guitarvydas/guitarvydas.github.io/_posts/2021-09-23-Manifesto.md

 - <u>Computers Are More Than Just Calculators</u>.
 Computers are machines that can perform sequences of operations (functions of time) and control other machines, as well as calculating things.

 [^1]:I spent most of my working life designing and building embedded computing solutions.
 [^2]: The fact that current technologies (libraries, objects, functions, etc.) don't give us snap-ability raises interesting questions.
-For example, our view of a flat soup of *types* inhibits snap-ability.
+For example, our view of a flat soup of multiple types inhibits snap-ability.
 [^3]: PEG is Parsing Expression Grammars.
 I like Ohm-JS the best, at present, https://github.com/harc/ohm

 ## Highlights